 “The days are long, but the years are short” – Gretchen Rubin author of the Happiness Project

-There is no other sentiment that I find more true than this.
+Time, there is no other sentiment that I find more true than this quote.
 We see it as we look back at our lives, periods of time that while we live through them seem to linger if we’re lucky or we trudge on through them only waiting for the end to finally reveal itself.

 My life moves by in periods of sadness or happiness, because I’ve lived through more things than anyone should have to.
 College graduation, the birth of my children, finishing my first book; or through a lengthy, difficult pregnancy, the death of a child, post partum depression, a children with issues not of the norm.
 They can be difficult pits of despair or the highs that give us a reason to keep trying.